 In an early photographic essay I painted a picture of the various train-related activities in which the kids and I were engaging.
 This is a more complete archive of our own layouts, electronics, layout theory, and general information.

-These layouts are created in Marklin's Z-scale (that's 1.4mm to the foot, in British-speak), the smallest commercial scale available.
+These layouts are created in Marklin's Z-scale (that's 1.4mm to the foot, in British-speak), now the second-smallest commercial scale available.
 Z-scale is 220:1 (compared to N at 160:1, T at 450:1 (or sometimes stated as 480:1), through G at 22.5:1).
 It is this scale, and the standard minimum turn radius of 150mm (6"), that allows for the extreme portability of some of the designs.
 (I do not think T-scale is yet reliable enough or sufficiently well supported for trouble-free layouts.)

 The Zoo Table - A piece of furniture for the enthusiast.
 (Not for sale.)